RosepadMC/RML/README.md

 - Download JDK8 (not 17, 8)
 - Clone the repo
-- Do `./gradlew -Dorg.gradle.java.home=/path/to/your/jdk8 jar`
+- Do `./gradlew -Dorg.gradle.java.home=/path/to/your/jdk8 shadowJar`